themaier/waldmeister/README.md

 2. A map view loads with BayernAtlas data.
 3. **Parcel Selection:** User clicks on specific parcels ("Grundstücke").
 Clicking an unselected parcel highlights it; clicking it again removes it.
 4. User optionally names the group and saves.
-5. **Smart Navigation:** The overview map displays one "Waldstück" at a time.
+5. **Smart Navigation:** The overview map displays one "Waldstück" (can contain multiple parcels, zoom out accordingly to show them all perfectly fit) at a time.
 Navigation arrows allow the user to cycle through plots, automatically panning the map to the correct coordinates.

 ### 5.2 Access Routes ("Anfahrt")